GeorgiosGoniotakis/python-hierarchy/README.md

 ## Installation

-Download the project to your computer, navigate to the root folder and execute the command `pip setup.py install`
+Download the project to your computer, navigate to the root folder and execute the command `python setup.py install`

 ## Project Dependencies